TheMarlboroMan/tile_editor/README.md

 I would, however, advise against that.
 Maybe it's fine for tile or tile-thing based applications, but polygons can get messy.

-## bugs

-- camera does not work on help mode.

 ## TODO

 - v1.0 done :P